muhsinshodiq/golang-sample-api/README.md

 -   **Modules**<br/>Contains implementation of interfaces that defined at the business (also called as server-side adapters in hexagonal's term)
 -   **API**<br/>API http handler or controller (also called user-side adapters in hexagonal's term)

+In this example, we just introduce two database `MongoDB` and `MySQL` as an adapters to illustrate how business side is become independent and not affected when we change the adapters.

 # Data initialization

 To describe about how port and adapter interaction (separation concerned), this example will have two databases supported.
 There are MySQL and MongoDB.